storj/storj/docs/design/audit-v2.md

 If each segment generates 80 pieces on average, every time we pick a segment, we're not only auditing one specific node, we're also auditing 79 other nodes.
 The chance of a node appearing in a segment's pointer is proportional to the amount of data that the node actually stores.
 The more data that the node stores, the more chance it will be audited.
 We will set a minimum number of audits for unvetted nodes, and expect more audits for nodes that store more data.

-In addition to auditing, we should also make sure the repair job is appropriately triggered based on the results of the audit.
-If we focused exclusively on unvetted nodes, we would have a problem with the repair job's inability to repair.

 After selection, the rest of the auditing process will occur the same way as it does currently: picking a random segment, picking a random stripe, downloading all erasure shares associated with that stripe and using Berlekamp-Welch algorithm (via the Infectious library) to verify that they haven't been altered.
 The chances of selecting the same stripe are rare, but it's normal/expected behavior if occasionally a stripe is audited more than once.